Creating your personal website using Quarto

 here (in_quarto.yml

-) renders a navigation menu on all web pages by default (but we can update options on a page-by-page basis e.g. we settoc: false
+) renders a navigation menu on all web pages by default (but you can override options on a page-by-page basis) - 3

 -